 - Authenticity: the wines are selected directly from the producers’ vineyards and posted through immediate channels to reach the customers;

-- Quality: a world-class standard is provided when the bottles are exclusively selected by the well-recognized experts; the monthly selections are different from each other and can hardly satisfy every person’s palate even it is picked by the top wine celebrities; however, what the concept is really valued for is it offers a chance for the public to understand and experience wines that are all at a similar high-standard level of quality;
+- Quality: a world-class standard is provided when the bottles are exclusively selected by well-recognized experts; the monthly selections are different from each other and can hardly satisfy every person’s palate even if it is picked by the top wine celebrities; however, what the concept is really valued for is it offers a chance for the public to understand and experience wines that are all at a similar high-standard level of quality;

 - Convenience: it is not to be worried anymore that the cellar is going empty, the cellar will be refilled with various great wines every month posted right to your home; it is not to be worried anymore about selecting a decent bottle at a great price, the most praised wines will be found out from the jungles by those experts for you;